-The Petitioner argued that Walmart 254 denied him the full and equal enjoyment of its facilities and services due to his sexual orientation/gender identity (Count A) and his sex (Count B) when it would not cash his money order on October 18, 2021.
+The Petitioner argued that Walmart 550 denied him the full and equal enjoyment of its facilities and services due to his sexual orientation/gender identity (Count A) and his sex (Count B) when it would not cash his money order on October 16, 2021.
 First, the Petitioner falls within protected classes due to his sexual orientation/gender identity and his sex.
 See 775 ILCS 5/1-103(O-1).
-Next, he was denied the full and equal enjoyment of Walmart 254's facilities and services because it did not cash his money order.
-Finally, using the holistic approach as stated in Ortiz, there is more than a mere scintilla of evidence that Walmart 254 denied the Petitioner the full and equal enjoyment of its facilities and services due to his protected classes.
-The Petitioner's allegations of what occurred at Walmart 550 on October 16, 2021 (Harmon having a disgusted look on her face upon seeing the Petitioner's driver's license, rolling her eyes after the Petitioner stated that he was transgender, and then denying the Petitioner's request to cash his money order) provide support for the Petitioner's allegation here that Walmart 254 denied him its money-order cashing services due to him being transgender and male (see Charge No. 2023SP0084).
-Two days later, Walmart 254 would not cash the Petitioner's money order after he presented the same driver's license that he presented at Walmart 550 because it was "redflagged" due to Walmart 550 not cashing it on October 16.
-Assessing all of these facts in the light most favorable to the Petitioner, the Commission finds that the third prong of the prima facie case has been satisfied.
+Next, he was denied the full and equal enjoyment of Walmart 550's facilities and services because it did not cash his money order.
+Finally, using the holistic approach as stated in Ortiz, there is more than a mere scintilla of evidence that Walmart 550 denied the Petitioner the full and equal enjoyment of its facilities and services due to his protected classes.
+The evidence that Harmon had a disgusted look on her face after the Petitioner provided her with his identification and rolled her eyes after the Petitioner made a joke about "A Boy Named Sue," provides support for the Petitioner's allegation that Walmart 550 denied him its money-order cashing services due to him being transgender and male.
+Assessing the facts in the light most favorable to the Petitioner, the Commission finds that the third prong of the prima facie case has been satisfied.
 See Cooper v.
 Salazar, No. 98 C 2930, 2001 U.S. Dist.
-LEXIS 17952, 3-4 (N.D.
+LEXIS 17952, \3-4 (N.D.
 III.
 Nov.
 1, 2001).
-Therefore, a prima facie case of denial of the full and equal enjoyment of Walmart 254's facilities and services has been established as to Counts A and B.
+Therefore, a prima facie case of denial of the full and equal enjoyment of Walmart 550's facilities and services has been established as to Counts A and B.